 Why do you need a purchase order?

 Surprisingly, many small businesses are still not using purchase orders.
 It is seen as a hassle by many.
 For the same reason, their inventory management goes haywire and they face losses.
-The significance of this document should be realized at the earliest possible and be used for your business.
+Understand the significance of this document at the earliest possible and use it correctly for your business.
 Here’s why:

 Clarity in the pattern of expenditure by the company